 Is this a fundraising event?

-Yes, Climate Ride Iceland 2017 is a charitable, fundraising event that benefits Climate Ride’s mission and programs.
-Unlike our other events, all proceeds of this ride will go to support Climate Ride.
+Yes, Climate Ride Iceland is a charitable, fundraising event that benefits Climate Ride’s mission and programs.
+Proceeds of this ride will go to support Climate Ride so that we can continue to support our diversity scholarships, grants program, and community building efforts.
+If you wish to fundraise for beneficiaries from our list, please register for another event.
+You will not be able to select beneficiaries on Climate Ride Iceland.
 Participants commit to a required fundraising minimum for this event.
 Each fully-fundraising rider receives a beautiful Climate Ride jersey at the ride start when they reach their fundraising minimum.

 I’m nervous about the fundraising.
 Will I be able to do this?

 Absolutely!
 This is one of the riders’ biggest concerns.
 We want you to know it’s easier than you think and we're here to help you!
 Please reach out to Mackenzie (email@example.com) if you have any questions, concerns, or just want to chat about messaging and strategies.
 You can also visit our fundraising tips page to get started.

 Do I need to be an experienced mountain biker to go on this trip?

 Climate Ride Iceland is a challenging, multi-day off-road experience that takes place in remote areas, mostly on gravel roads.
 We recommend a mountain bike or sturdy hybrid.
 While you don’t have to be an expert mountain biker, we recommend doing at least some of your training on a mountain bike.
 You should be comfortable riding on packed gravel and should be generally physically fit.
 There are a couple of sections on various days with steep hills that are somewhat technical and may turn into a hike-and-bike for many of the riders, but overall if you’re a strong cyclist and have some experience riding mountain bikes, you will be just fine!